pydicom/pydicom/doc/tutorials/contributing_docs.rst

 and can be used to preview the results of the build by clicking Artifacts
 |rarr| ``circleci/project/doc/_build/html/index.html``

-If all the checks passed and you were happy with your changes, you'd change the PR title prefix to ``[MRG]``.
+If all the checks passed and you were happy with your changes, you can click on *Ready for Review* to convert the draft PR into a regular PR.
 This would indicate that you considered the PR ready to be reviewed and merged into the main branch.

 What happens next?
 ==================